technofocus-pte/procode-m365agentsdepth/Lab 2/Lab 2.md

 You will see as we develop more and more extensions to Copilot, that in the end what you will build is collection of few files in a zip file which we will refer to as an app package that you will then install and use.
 So, it's important you have a basic understanding of what the app package consists of.
 The app package of a declarative agent is like a Teams app if you have built one before with additional elements.
 See the table to see all the core elements.
 You will also see that the app deployment process is very similar to deploying a Teams app.

-[TABLE]

 **Note:** You can add reference data from SharePoint, OneDrive, Web search etc. and add extension capabilities to a declarative agent like plugins and connectors.
 You will learn how to add a plugin in the upcoming labs in this path.